HeruEwasham/Audiobookshelf.ApiClient/README.md

 - Search in the given library.
 - Get a library's stats.
 - Get a library's authors.
-- Match All of a Library's Items
+- Match All of a Library's Items.
-- Scan a Library's Folders
+- Scan a Library's Folders.
-- Get a Library's Recent Episodes
+- Get a Library's Recent Episodes.
-- Reorder Library List
+- Reorder Library List.

+### Library items

+- Delete all library items.
+- Get a library item.
+- Delete a library item.
+- Update a library item's media.
+- Get a library item's cover.

 ## Licenses